What does that have to do with anything I said?Not if Bale got injured, Spurs don't and never have got a good bench.

 It would be great if they could get him in a loan as they did with James.

-I'll just say it here, most people here are delusional about the player Gareth Bale currently is and vastly overrates his actual contribution to Madrid's CL success.
+These posters also don't get it that attitude is a key ingredient.
+Beckham outwore his welcome at United because Sir Alex thought his attitude off the pitch was misdirected but his hunger on the pitch was there to see right down to playing in the American League.I'll just say it here, most people here are delusional about the player Gareth Bale currently is and vastly overrates his actual contribution to Madrid's CL success.

-Honestly, why would they?
+Yes, you're right.
+I wouldn't do it if I were Bayern.
+The article is based rather on the Adidas-Bayern-Bale relationship to create a possibility.Honestly, why would they?
 It seems that the big clubs including Manchester United who might have been the rescuer here have got a rock solid sense of perspective on Gareth Bale.
 Great player on his day, worth that money, no, never was as any sportsperson never was and never is.

 He is a liability with his passion - golf, not football.
 It does long term damage to your back and hips, you can also damage your shoulders.
 Why on earth should any big club waste the kind of money Gareth wants on somebody who is doing that and has a limited window of time thanks to that, his footballing injuries and general lack of drive.